invertase/java-docs-samples/memorystore/valkey/leaderboard/GUIDE.md

 1. **Stores leaderboard data in PostgreSQL** for persistence and historical analysis.
 2. **Uses Valkey (Memorystore)** as an in-memory cache for updating scores and quick lookups.
-3. **Spring Boot Applications** Exposes RESTful APIs for adding scores, retrieving rankings, and filtering leaderboards.
+3. **Spring Boot Applications** to expose RESTful APIs for adding scores, retrieving rankings, and filtering leaderboards.
 4. **Deploys on Google Cloud Platform (GCP)** using services like Cloud Run, Cloud SQL, and Memorystore.

 By following this guide, you’ll implement a high-performing, scalable leaderboard system.